 There is a lot of praise in the hidden corners of the internet for the pasties at Shier’s Deli in Midland (also known as Shier’s Artisan Foods).
 Found north of downtown, not many would think of a sandwich shop as a place for pasties, but that’s what brought me inside.

 Before we get to the pasty, there are some things you need to know about Shier’s.
-They only sell fresh pasties on Wednesday and Saturday and their hours are 11 a.m. to 3 p.m (not open Sunday, open to 7 p.m.
-Wed-Fri).
-They recently changed their hours to sell hot pasties on Saturdays, but the hours are still limited.
-Of course, you can get a frozen one any day of the week, but that’s not nearly the same.
+They sell hot pasties all day Wednesday and then after 4 p.m.
+Tuesday through Friday.
+Of course, you can get a frozen one any day of the week (they open at 11 a.m.), but that’s not nearly the same.
 For the out-of-towners, Shier’s is only a few minutes south of US-10.

 Some will wonder exactly how Shier’s got this pasty recipe having been in existence since only late 2014.
 The owner is from Midland and has been around the country, but the pasty comes from the “bonafide Yooper” of the shop.
 The two met while the Yooper had his food truck stationed at the Midland Brewing Company and the rest is history as the Yooper brought the pasty recipe to Shier’s (this was confirmed in person).